-“Quiet Zeddy, getting worked up will not help you,” Rita crooned.
+“Quiet Zeddy, getting worked up will not help,” Rita crooned.

 “Well, what did she give you?”
-Zedd asked while looking at the box Monastra had throw to his wife.
+Zedd asked while looking at the box Monastra had thrown to his wife.

 “Us Zeddy, she gave it to us,” Rita corrected nervously.
 In her palm she held a small box, which opened to reveal a figurine of a silver cat.

 Zedd snorted in disgust and turned his attention back to ensuring that the wretched woman had left the Moon and was not lurking nearby.
 He was relieved to discover that she was gone and had apparently taken Scorpina with her.
 Neither woman would be missed in a hurry.

 Meanwhile Rita was looking at the figurine with great interest.
 The silvery object had given her a new plan, one that would take time to come to fruition.
 She would need to find a suitable candidate and a spell.
 But then with luck she would have the means to draw all the Power Rangers into a trap.
 Especially that pesky traitor Tommy.

 It had been a busy time for Rita and Zedd.
 And while they could not claim to have achieved complete or even near victory, they had certainly not lost the war.
 In all fairness they had been on the brink of conquering Earth when the Machine Empire had arrived and evicted them.
 Now with Mondo gone it was their chance to retake control.